The Federal Government has provided Coronavirus Local Fiscal Recovery Funds (“Recovery

 infrastructure to areas which are currently unsewered and address aging infrastructure which will

 provide public health benefits for residents in that area who also are more likely to be

 disproportionately burdened by the negative economic effects caused by the pandemic.
 Finally,

 this Recovery Plan is still in its infancy.
 It is important that the County take a measured approach

 to and allow flexibility in the Recovery Plan such that it can meet the needs of its constituents over

 the next few years – including any unforeseen circumstances that may arise.

-2022 Primary Election results in Lake County, Indiana are here.
+2022 General Election unofficial results in Lake County, Indiana are here.

 Starting on 12/1/2022 existing Lake County Contractors may renew their contractor licenses online